pmcarlton/termal/roadmap.md

 Normal
 ------

+1. [ ] After introducing input modes, check in particular the following: quitting with Ctrl-C

 1. [x] B0018 User should be warned if sequence labels in user-supplied orderings do not match those in the alignment (up to order, of course).
 First, the check is now made only once, in main() (l. ~195); second, the reorderings (in app.rs,